Influence of the Spectral Energy Distribution of Reionization-Era Sources on the Lyman-$\alpha$ Forest: Results

-We note that all models are consistent with observational data from \citet{boera2019} at $z=5$, with the exception of \texttt{AGN-PL} at $k \gtrsim 10^{-1.2} \mathrm{s \, km^{-1}}$.
-Such small differences with respect to our reference \texttt{SS} model remain within the observational uncertainties at $z=5$, with the exception of the extreme \texttt{AGN-PL} model.
 While current observations make it difficult to isolate the impact of different SEDs on the flux power spectrum, surveys with next-generation facilities like the Extremely Large Telescope (\texttt{ELT}, see \citealt{Dodorico2024}) and upgraded Dark Energy Spectroscopic Instrument (\texttt{DESI}, see \citealt{Karacayli2020}) could reduce the error bars to $1-2\%$, enabling a more precise assessment of how to distinguish the contribution from sources with different SEDs, and help in understanding if the assumptions on the sources SED in the theoretical models used to interpret Ly$\alpha$ forest data might induce any bias.